gonace/Cronitor/README.md

 > For the full documentation please read our [wiki](https://github.com/gonace/Cronitor/wiki), [telemetry wiki](https://github.com/gonace/Cronitor/wiki/Telemetry)!

 ### NET Generic Host
-> If you're using .NET (former .NET Core) and utilizing the default hosting and startup pattern (`Microsoft.Extensions.Hosting`) you use [`Cronitor.Extensions.Hosting`](https://github.com/gonace/Cronitor.Extensions.Hosting).
+> If you're using .NET HostBuilder and utilizing the default hosting and startup pattern (`Microsoft.Extensions.Hosting`).
 >
-> The easiest way to use the client is to run `.Configure()`, this will create a static instance (`Cronitor`) of the client that can be used throughout your application.
+> The easiest way to use the client is to run `.UseCronitor()`, this will create a static instance (`Cronitor`) of the client that can be used throughout your application.

 #### Examples
 ```c#